a3X3k/a3X3k/README.md

 - I wish to explore the world to solve technical problems and unite the ideas of technology with the efficiency of computers to solve problems in our complex world.

-- Competitive contributing member of internationally recognized security research & CTF team.
+- Competitive contributing member of internationally recognized security research & CTF team @teamBi0s.

 - Aspiring forensic learner.